 Labor rights advocates and trade unionists can help lead the way to ending exploitative hiring practices by asking the following questions:

-2. Do you know that a key mechanism of forced labor is debt obligation owed by workers to labor brokers or their loan agents?
+2. Do you know that a key mechanism of forced labor is debt obligation owed by workers to labor recruiters or their loan agents?

-3. Did you know that labor brokers often have more control over the movement of workers than employers themselves?
+3. Did you know that labor recruiters often have more control over the movement of workers than employers themselves?

 4. Do you realize that a high percentage of foreign workers were promised a salary and working conditions that bear little resemblance to what the worker finds upon arrival at the worksite?